echille/E.-Chille-Open-Lab-Notebook/_posts/2019-05-28-Acropora-Larvae-DNA-RNA-Extraction-Batch-2.md

 - Digested for 4 hours 55°C 1100 rpm except for samples 784, 19, 754, 167 and 760.
 These test tubes were too large for the thermomixer and so digested at 55°C speed 35 in Incubator-Genie
 - Added additional 15µL Proteinase K after 2 hours
 - After 4 hours the samples had barely digested.
 To lyse the cells we micropestled each egg sample with sterilized micropestles and microcentrifuge tubes
 - To accomodate the use of extra shield, we added 750µL Lysis buffer instead of 345µL (Step 3 DNA Extraction).
-Additionally we mixed 1000µL EtOH instead of 700µL in 5µL tubes (Step 1 RNA Extraction) and repeated steps 6-7 once.
+Additionally, we mixed 1000µL EtOH instead of 700µL in 5µL tubes (Step 1 RNA Extraction) and repeated steps 6-7 once.

 **Qubit**
 - Followed Broad Range dsDNA and RNA Qubit [protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qubit-Protocol/)